ZKCamp/aztec-noir-course/README.md

 <details>
 <summary><b>&nbsp;Lecture 1 - Cohort Introduction & ZKP Fundamentals</b></summary>
 <br/>
-It’s like the first day of school!
-This is when you will meet with your fellow ZKCampers who will be your ride or die for the next 1 week.
-We will also review the curriculum, set expectations, and cover some of the Zero-Knowledge Proofs fundamentals.
+The first lecture reviews the curriculum and covers some of the Zero-Knowledge Proofs fundamentals that will be useful for future lectures.
+The lecture ends with a meet and greet session amongst the ZKCampers in the cohort.

 <br/>
 <li><a href = "https://youtu.be/3tuQP3Su1r4">Recording</a></li>